 Before you know it, you’ll be able to make tons of tasty things at home really quickly, really cheaply and with such ease you’ll wonder why you didn’t do it for yourself from the start.

-Strategy #2 – base meals around on-sale meats and produce
+2. Base meals around on-sale meats and produce

 Once you’re comfortable with cooking at home, the most valuable strategy that you can take on is to cook with the things that are inexpensive at the store – namely, the items that happen to be on sale that week.